Episode Transcript

 You're listening to The Fork Report with Nil Savedra on

-demand from KFI AM six forty.
+demand from KFI AM six.

 How do you do?
 It's the holiday time.
+As we

-the holidays as well.
-This is a combination of all
+holidays as well.
+This is a combination of all the

 Our guest is Michael Palazzo from The Obscure, and you're